 NEW YORK — An insurer and reinsurer notified a New York federal judge on Nov.
 2 that an arbitration hearing in their $3.85 million reinsurance dispute involving underlying workers’ compensation losses has been completed and that they are awaiting the arbitration panel’s decision (In re arbitration between National Union Fire Insurance Company of Pittsburgh, PA v.
 Federal Insurance Co., No. 16-8821, S.D.
 N.Y.).

-COLUMBIA, S.C. — An insurer filed a first amended complaint on Sept.
-6, asserting breach of contract, breach of fiduciary duty, negligence and gross negligence, negligent misrepresentation and civil conspiracy claims in a South Carolina federal court dispute involving a bank sued for its role as trustee of a reinsurance trust for an insolvent insurer (Accident Insurance Company Inc. v.
+COLUMBIA, S.C. — In South Carolina federal court, a bank sued for its role as trustee of a reinsurance trust for an insolvent insurer on Nov.
+2 sought summary judgment against an insurer regarding claims for breach of contract, breach of fiduciary duty, negligence, negligent misrepresentation and civil conspiracy because those claims are time-barred (Accident Insurance Company Inc. v.
 U.S. Bank National Association, et al., No. 16-2621, D. S.C.).

 PORTLAND, Ore. — A health insurer accuses its reinsurer in a Nov.
 2 complaint in an Oregon federal court of breaching a reinsurance contract and seeks to recover $1.8 million for losses sustained from the breach (Moda Health Plan Inc. v.
 Swiss Re Life & Health America Inc., No. 18-01917, D. Ore.).